cdl-geneseo/geneseo-dictionary/S/Service-desk.md

 # Service desk

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Service desk

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (n.) center location in residence halls offering students various services. &quot;Yeah man, the RA on duty is probably chilling by the service desk.&quot; Source: Dictionary of Geneseo English 2006.
 Dilluvio